dottobr83/ose_cartridge_javase/README.md

 # Java SE OpenShift cartridge

-This cartridge can be used to execute any java code, is was designed initially for Spring boot, but now it support any java server code.
+This cartridge can be used to execute any java code, is was designed initially for Spring boot, but now it supports any java server code.

 Your java code must open port 8080 and be able to process http requests.